Amy Clampitt: Life

 Clampitt was born on June 15, 1920, of Quaker parents, and brought up in New Providence, Iowa.
-In the American Academy of Arts and Letters and at nearby Grinnell College she began a study of English literature that eventually led her to poetry.
-She graduated from Grinnell College, and from that time on lived mainly in New York City.
+At nearby Grinnell College and later in the American Academy of Arts and Letters she began a study of English literature that eventually led her to poetry.
+Clampitt graduated with honors in English from Grinnell College in 1941, and from that time on lived mainly in New York City.
 To support herself, she worked as a secretary at the Oxford University Press, a reference librarian at the Audubon Society, and a freelance editor.

-Not until the mid-1960s, when she was in her forties, did she return to writing poetry.
+Not until the mid-1960s, when Clampitt was in her forties, did she return to writing poetry.
 Her first poem was published by The New Yorker in 1978.
-In 1983, at the age of sixty-three, she published her first full-length collection, The Kingfisher.
-In the decade that followed, Clampitt published five books of poetry, including What the Light Was Like (1985), Archaic Figure (1987), and Westward (1990).
+In 1983, at the age of sixty-three, Clampitt published her first full-length collection, The Kingfisher.
+In the decade that followed, Clampitt published five books of poetry, including What the Light Was Like (1985), Archaic Figure (1987), and Westward (1990), the latter of which was selected by critic Harold Bloom for inclusion in his Western Canon.
 Her last book, A Silence Opens, appeared in 1994.
-She also published a book of essays and several privately printed editions of her longer poems.
+Clampitt also published a book of essays and several privately printed editions of her longer poems.
 She taught at the College of William and Mary, Smith College, and Amherst College, but it was her time spent in Manhattan, in a remote part of Maine, and on various trips to Europe, the former Soviet Union, Iowa, Wales, and England that most directly influenced her work.

+Clampitt died of cancer in September 1994.

+An Amy Clampitt Residency was established in Lenox, Massachusetts at Clampitt’s former home.

+Awards

 Clampitt was the recipient of a 1982 Guggenheim Fellowship, a MacArthur Fellowship (1992), and she was a member of the American Academy of Arts and Letters and the American Academy of Poets.
-She died of cancer in September 1994.

-Awards

-Clampitt earned a MacArthur Fellowship in 1992 for her writing.
-She was also awarded the Guggenheim Fellowship for Creative Arts, US and Canada, in 1982, under the poetry category.